SoujanyaPonnapalli/soujanyaponnapalli.github.io/_pages/about.md

 She built IO-efficient infrastructures for modern applications like blockchains, has designed key-value stores and file systems for modern hardware like Persistent Memory and CXL, and has proposed efficient recovery for distributed databases.
-She is currently building distributed databases for the cloud that can tolerate byzantine behavior from hardware failures.
+She is currently building distributed databases for the cloud that tolerate crash faults and byzantine behavior from hardware faults.

 <!-- UT Austin -->
 Prior to joining Berkeley, she completed her PhD at the CS Department at [UT Austin](https://www.utexas.edu/),